Approaching $\frac{3}{2}$ for the $s$-$t$-path TSP: Outline of our algorithm

 Knowing the busy cuts, we can add the constraint $x(C)\ge 3$ for all $C\in\Bscr$ to the LP and obtain a second solution $x^*_2$.
 Since $x^*_2(C)$ is big where $x^*_1(C)$ was insufficient, we can combine the two vectors; for example, $\frac{2}{3}x^*_1+\frac{1}{3}x^*_2$ is an LP solution with value at least $\frac{5}{3}$ at every cut $C\notin\Lscr$ (while $x^*_1$ could only guarantee $\ge 1$).
 The second LP solution $x^*_2$ has new narrow cuts, which again can be lonely or busy.
 Adding additional constraints $x(C)\ge 3$ for the new busy cuts, we get a third LP solution $x^*_3$, and so on.
 Table \ref{table:fractions} shows how these LP solutions can be combined to a cheap parity correction vector.
+(We remark that we could also choose the fractions uniformly, in this case $\frac{1}{7}$ each, but it would require more levels to obtain the same approximation ratio.)

 If we knew not only the lonely cuts but also the \emph{lonely edges}, i.e. the edge $e\in C\cap H$ for every $C\in\Lscr$, then we could partition the original instance at the lonely cuts, solve separate LPs for the sub-instances, and combine the solutions.
 See Figure \ref{fig:outline}.